africanproofs/apregister/README.md

 The contract has no admin facility.

-### Standardised Flare Participant File.
+## Standardised Flare Participant File.
-**A Standardized JSON file Flare Validators and Providers**
+**A Standardized JSON file for Flare Validators and Providers**

 This is a proposed standard for Block Producer candidates to publish as the URL field of the `regproducer` action on the `eosio.system` contract.

-# THE PARTICIPANT DECIDES WHAT THEY PUBLISH.
+### THE PARTICIPANT DECIDES WHAT THEY PUBLISH.
 NO AUTHORITY.

 - name: Name of validator or price provider
 - chains: [Array]